 That helps make your product roadmap more informed.

 Prioritizing the Roadmap

-Thus, product managers should be prepared for these adjustments and modify their plans and priorities according to those changes.
+Thus, product managers should be prepared for these adjustments and modify their plans and priorities accordingly.

-In the presence of a clear product strategy, you and your team always have a reference point to fall back on.
-You can make more tactful strategic decisions to adjust your plans if your resources are lost, or the estimated timetables need to be changed.
+With a clear product strategy, you and your team always have a reference point to fall back on.

 What Are the Product Strategy Examples?

-Let’s have a look at the product strategy example of Nike.
+Let’s have a look at the product strategy example, Nike.

 The team at Nike did market research and concluded that they could use the airbag tech to build their next shoe.

 Once they set their vision, the product teams built their business goals.

 The one thing that distinguished this shoe from the others was its dynamic movement which helped footballers.